 Safety Data Sheets are a good start to determine if your waste stream will be hazardous waste.
 They do have their limitations if they are too vague.
 SDS's do not take into account what process or system the product may be used in or what your management practices are for preventing cross contamination.
-There is a free tool for you to use that can be received from your supplier of the product.
-Before purchasing any product, request the SDS to see what is in it and to help avoid costs associated with the purchase, use, and disposal of the product.
+There is a free tool for you to use that should be received from your supplier of the product.
+Before purchasing any product, request the SDS to see what is in it and to help avoid cost associated with the purchase, use, and disposal of the product.

 Do Not's

-- Do not use any chlorinated solvents. - Do not use one container as the "catch-all" for all fluid draining procedures.
-This can cause cross-contamination of waste. - Do not store any materials/waste near storm drains, ditches, creeks, rivers, canals, or any bodies of water that would be contaminated if a spill occurs. - Do not throw away, or send to a bookkeeper, receipts that show your disposal of waste materials.
+- Do not use any chlorinated solvents. - Do not use one container as the "catch all" for all fluid draining procedures.
+This can cause cross-contamination of waste. - Do not store any materials/waste near storm drains, ditches, creeks, rivers, canals or any bodies of water that would be contaminated if a spill occurs. - Do not throw away, or send to a bookkeeper, receipts that show your disposal of waste materials.
 They are required to remain on site for a minimum of three years.
-This includes contracts with hazardous waste haulers. - Do not take the word of any sales person who will not supply an SDS for the product he/she is selling.
+This includes contracts with hazardous waste haulers.
+If it is necessary to send to a different address, make copies for yourself.

+- Do not take the word of any sales person who will not supply an SDS for the product he/she is selling.
 Some will say that the material is biodegradable or environmentally friendly, but the process that you use the material in may contaminate the product and cause it all to be regulated (i.e. equipment degreasing and rinsing). - Do not mix any waste with another waste.
 This will increase your cost for disposal.
 The most common mistake is to mix the wrong materials into the used oil.
 Check with your used oil hauler for what is acceptable to mix together into the bulk used oil container.
 Get this in writing from your hauler! - Do not dispose of any material into your septic system, sanitary sewer, or storm sewer.
-If you want to do this you must have written permission from the Regulatory agency that permits that particular system.
-Septic System-Department of Health and Rehabilitative Services; Sanitary Sewers- utility district in which your facility is located; Storm Sewer-Department of Environmental Protection. - Do not store hazardous waste out of containment areas.
+If you want to do this you must have written permission from the regulatory agency that permits that particular system.
+Septic System-Department of Health; Sanitary Sewers- the utility district in which your facility is located; Storm Sewer-Department of Environmental Protection. - Do not store hazardous waste out of containment areas.
 Make sure all containers are properly labeled (include dates where necessary). - Do not hesitate to ask any questions when it comes to managing your hazardous waste streams.

-If you have any questions, please call the Division of Natural Resources Management, Pollution Prevention (P^2) Program at (239) 652-6126.
+If you have any questions, please call the Division of Natural Resources Management, Pollution Prevention (P2) Program at (239) 533-8821.